 With a few amazing innovations, Beko is taking coffee preparation to another level.
-All aspects of Turkish brewing are taken in consideration, to ensure hands free operation, and a delicious cup, as good as the traditional way, if not better.
-Read here my review about Beko.
+All aspects of Turkish brewing are taken into consideration, to ensure hands-free operation, and a delicious cup, as good as the traditional way, if not better.
+Read here my Beko review.

 How to Make Turkish Coffee Step by Step

-- Measure the water for the number of servings you need, and pour it in the brewing pot.
+Measure the water for the number of servings you need, and pour it into the brewing pot.
 I brew an 8 oz mug for myself, and I use an ibrik.

 I use about one and a half teaspoons for my 8 oz mug, but I have seen people who like it sweeter than that.
 Do not stir the sugar yet, just let the water warm up.

-This ensures uniform and complete brew.
+This ensures a uniform and complete brew.
 Also, make sure there are no clumps after you stir.

 If you use an electric stove, the temperature will still raise, even with the heat turned down.
 To avoid this, lift the coffee pot just a millimeter off the heating element.

-- The foam should be very fine, the aspect is similar to the espresso crema, however, the chemical composition is different.
-It is very important to keep the heat low, and to not allow the coffee raise too much.
+The foam should be very fine, the aspect is similar to the espresso crema, however, the chemical composition is different.
+It is very important to keep the heat low and not to allow the coffee to raise too much.
 A high brewing temperature will destroy the foam, and all the volatile compounds that make coffee delicious will vanish.

 Some More Tips and Tricks